 I’m a scientist working in the areas of cognitive psychology and cognitive neuroscience.
-Since 2015 I have been a NIH postdoctoral research fellow at the University of Wisconsin – Madison, where I am working with Giulio Tononi at the Center for Sleep and Consciousness in the School of Medicine and Public Health.
+I am currently a research scientist at the University of Wisconsin – Madison, where I am working with Giulio Tononi at the Center for Sleep and Consciousness in the School of Medicine and Public Health.

-From 2009-2014 I did my PhD at the Department of Psychological and Brain Sciences at the University of California, Santa Barbara where I worked with Jonathan Schooler and Jonathan Smallwood.
-In 2012, I was a visiting research scientist at the Neuroanatomy and Connectivity Research Group at the Max Plank Institute for Human Cognitive and Brain Sciences in Leipzig, Germany.
+I did my PhD at the Department of Psychological and Brain Sciences at the University of California, Santa Barbara where I worked with Jonathan Schooler and Jonathan Smallwood.
+During this time I was also a visiting research scientist at the Neuroanatomy and Connectivity Research Group at the Max Plank Institute for Human Cognitive and Brain Sciences in Leipzig, Germany.

 My long-term research interests extend to broad scientific questions, including: how the capacity for explicit self-awareness arises in the human brain, the significance of language and symbolic representation in defining human cognition, as well as fundamental issues pertaining to emergence, information, and semiotic processes in biological systems.